 The first step to controlling costs is to know your costs.
 What gets measured, gets managed.
 In very simple supply chains, this can be done with spreadsheets.
 The more complex the supply chain, the more you will need a technology solution.
 Very complex supply chains are probably better served with a network solution, so that you only need to integrate to the network, not to each supplier.
 Using technology instead of emailing spreadsheets and playing phone tag.

 A word of caution.
 Being too cost-conscious can inhibit your efficiency and growth.
 An “expensive” technology solution can save a lot over the long run, making your business more efficient, and more attractive to your customers.
 It can also modernize your business and make you less vulnerable to competitive forces.
 Rather than focus on cost, do a value-cost calculation, and over the long term.
+Look for integrated or network-based supply chain solutions that enable you to connect to all your partners and deploy multiple supply chain solutions, all with a single implementation.

 5. Failure to track and control inventory in warehouses and stores